bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 * default `AppSettings.DefaultArgumentSeparatorStrategy` to `EndOfOptions`.
 See [Argument Separator](../ArgumentValues/argument-separator.md) for details.
     * Help will append ` [[--] <arg>...]` to the usage example when `DefaultArgumentSeparatorStrategy=PassThru`
 * make `AppSettings.LongNameAlwaysDefaultsToSymbolName` the only behavior and remove the setting. `LongName` can be removed with `[Option(LongName=null)]`.
-    * Look for anyplace in your apps where `[Option(ShortName="a")]` with setting a LongName.
+    * Look for places in your apps where `[Option(ShortName="a")]` with setting a LongName.
 If you don't want a LongName then add `LongName=null` otherwise the long name will default from the parameter or property name.
+* make `AppSettings.GuaranteeOperandOrderInArgumentModels` the only behavior and remove the setting.
+    * see this [Argument Models section](../Arguments/argument-models/#guaranteeing-the-order-of-arguments) for details
 * enable [CommandLogger](../Diagnostics/command-logger.md) in `.UseDefaultMiddleware()` as `cmdlog` directive.
 This can be useful for diagnostics.

 #### Added